JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 <img src="/eth_pd_1km_UN_2020_Image.png" alt="demo" class="img-responsive" title="Population Density 2020 UN adjusted">

-## New advances in nighttime lights
+## Nighttime Lights

+The availability of granular remotely sensed nighttime light observations opens the door to new possibilities to track access to sustainable and reliable energy.

-Nighttime lights are heavily concentrated in Addis Ababa.
-Other than a little more brightness in Addis Ababa, the comparison between 2012 and 2016 shows very little change and a stark contrast with Saudi Arabia's coast.
+In Ethiopia, nighttime lights are heavily concentrated in Addis Ababa.
+Other than a little more brightness in Addis Ababa, the comparison between 2012 and 2016 shows very little change and a stark contrast with Saudi Arabia's coast in the Red Sea.

 <img src="/ETH NTL.png" alt="demo" class="img-responsive" title="Nighttime Lights">